JosephKiranBabu/xeger-scala/README.md

 xeger-scala
 ===========

-A Scala implementation of Xeger - a Regex Generator written in  Java
+A Scala implementation of [Xeger](https://code.google.com/p/xeger/) - a Regex Generator written in  Java

-Xeger was orignially written by Wilfred Springer in 2009.
+Xeger was originally written by [Wilfred Springer](https://stackoverflow.com/users/136476/wilfred-springer) in 2009.
 This is an attempt to improve the original Xeger.